The ICRC food and essential household donation to Tripoli LRCS branch. CC BY-NC-ND / ICRC / Hussein Elyaser

 Libya is going through difficult time, a large number of the population is displaced and facing shortage in services.
 Most of the areas in Libya are experiencing electricity cuts, water shortage, damaged infrastructure, dysfunctional market and banking services.
 Everything the Libyan population took for granted are not working properly anymore.

-The Libyan economy was predominantly estate reliant, 70% of the population were working for the government and 80% of household income was generated through government salaries now most of that evaporated.
+The Libyan economy was predominantly estate reliant, 70 per cent of the population were working for the government and 80 per cent of household income was generated through government salaries now most of that evaporated.
 Today, a large segment of the population is experiencing food insecurity.
-64% of the population are now exhorting to negative coping strategies including selling of assets and 75% of household income is spent on food alone and that exposes these families to shocks, so there is no buffer for any economic shocks.
+64 per cent of the population are now exhorting to negative coping strategies including selling of assets and 75 per cent of household income is spent on food alone and that exposes these families to shocks, so there is no buffer for any economic shocks.
 This leads to an extreme economic insecurity situation.

 Moreover, with the current severe irregularities in payments and the liquidity crisis, over half of households’ struggle to make ends meet.
 This has in turn reduced the growth of the private sector and the creation of jobs, which further exacerbates the overall economic situation.
 Female-headed households in particular are additionally affected by the fact that in the traditional and conservative local culture, it is men who are expected to be breadwinners.
 Thus, female entrepreneurs or those seeking employment are often subject to stigma.

 Private sector employment is generally low, and the irregularities of government salary payments leave people without access to cash.
 The historic reliance on government salaries has hindered the emergence of a culture of entrepreneurship or even the pursuit of alternative livelihoods.
-No wonder then, the majority of the population report using negative coping mechanisms to be able to pay for healthcare, and up to 80% face challenges obtaining enough money to meet their needs.
-For example, Al Jufra that has the highest proportion of severely food insecure population (10%), 64% reported to have resorted to negative coping strategies.
+No wonder then, the majority of the population report using negative coping mechanisms to be able to pay for healthcare, and up to 80 per cent face challenges obtaining enough money to meet their needs.
+For example, Al Jufra that has the highest proportion of severely food insecure population (ten per cent), 64 per cent reported to have resorted to negative coping strategies.
 There are indications that many people in Libya are sliding into destitution.
-A third of the population in Misrata and Jufra spends more than 75% of their income on food, these households are likely to be more at risk from economic shocks as there is little additional budget available for any other expenses except the most basic requirements.
-Moreover, 44% of households in Sirte reported using negative coping mechanisms to pay for food, including emergency strategies; the highest rate in Libya.
+A third of the population in Misrata and Jufra spends more than 75 per cent of their income on food, these households are likely to be more at risk from economic shocks as there is little additional budget available for any other expenses except the most basic requirements.
+Moreover, 44 per cent of households in Sirte reported using negative coping mechanisms to pay for food, including emergency strategies; the highest rate in Libya.
 Emergency strategies include selling productive assets, asking for food or money from strangers and accepting degrading or illegal work.

 What are the main challenges the population is facing?
 What about mid/long-term challenges?